 When it comes to personalizing your website, the end goal matters a lot.
 But is it the only thing that matters?
 No.

-Few steps can help you create an effective web personalization process:
+Few steps can help you create an effective web personalization: in-line content process:

-Before you begin with your web personalization strategy, it is important to understand your user data and how you can utilize it.
+Before you begin with your web in-line content strategy, it is important to understand your user data and how you can utilize it.
 For that, you will have to gather the user data.
 There are many ways through which you can gather the user data:

 - Ask the user directly when they enter your platform by asking them to fill the form.